mistval/monochrome/README.md

 ```
 ### Commands
 monochrome requires a path to a directory where you put your command files.
-A command file should look like this:
+A command file should look like this (though most fields may be omitted):
 ```js
 module.exports = {
   commandAliases: ['bot!hello', 'bot!hi'], // Aliases for the command